Abraham Rothberg - Author

 His short stories, essays, poems and articles have appeared in many publications and been reprinted in a number of anthologies and textbooks, including THE BEST AMERICAN SHORT STORIES, where three of his stories appeared.
 He was twice winner of the John H. McGinnis Award, once for fiction, a second time for nonfiction.
 The Rochester Literary Prize for a body of written work was also conferred on him.

-A native New Yorker, Rothberg has traveled widely on three continents and worked at a variety of jobs in industry, government, publishing, journalism, and university teaching.
+A native New Yorker, Rothberg traveled widely on three continents and worked at a variety of jobs in industry, government, publishing, journalism, and university teaching.

 New by Abraham Rothberg: